callum-jpg/imageJMacros/README.md

-# ImageJ processing macros to make creating IF figures a little easier
+## ImageJ processing macros to make creating IF figures a little easier

-### multi-image-processing
+### multi-image-processing.ijm
 This macro is designed to allow for uniform histogram adjustments of a single frame for 1-4 channels.